takenet/blip-docs/source/includes/en/content-types.md

 github.com/takenet/blip-sdk-csharp/tree/master/src/Samples/MessageTypes
 ```

-**BLiP** uses message content types defined by LIME protocol and performs the conversion of these types to the most adequate format for each destination channel.
+**Blip** uses message content types defined by LIME protocol and performs the conversion of these types to the most adequate format for each destination channel.
 For more details, check the [LIME protocol content types](http://limeprotocol.org/content-types.html) specification.

 Besides that, it's possible to send **native contents** to some channels - like Messenger -, which allows the usage of the channel capabilities without restrictions.
 See more details on **Native contents** item on the left menu.

 #### Metadata

 Messages received from some channels may have unique **metadata** information coming from the channel.
-This information is included in the `metadata` property of the BLiP messages.
+This information is included in the `metadata` property of the Blip messages.

 An example of a message received from Messenger: